rackerlabs/design-system/_component_design/choice-tiles.md

 #### Multi-select interactions

-A multi-select interaction is one where the user ....
-XXX
+A multi-select interaction is analogous to checkboxes where the user can select multiple choice tiles at a time.

-**Default interaction**: When the user first views the choice tile selector, all tiles are presented in the default state unless a preferred choice is preselected.

-**After selection**: After a selection is made, the selected tile changes to the selected state and the other tiles remain in the default state.
+In the default state, the user can click any of the choice tiles.
+You can construct choices tiles so that one of the options is selected by default.
+The user can then make another selection, if necessary.
+When the user selects an option, the unselected choice tiles remain in the default state.
+The default state reinforces that multiple choice tiles can be selected.

 {% endcolumn %}